Home > CASA: Court Appointed Special Advocates

 |You go into a court room and you will see lawyers who know the law and have dozens of kids' files, or you have social workers who know the regulations and have dozens of kids' files.
 But if a CASA volunteer is in the room, you will see they have just one file, and what they know is that one child.
 And that can make all the difference to a judge's decision regarding the rest of that child's life.|

 CASA volunteers are the only volunteers that are appointed by a judge and empowered to stand up for an abused or neglected child in court.
+We invite you to learn more about becoming a CASA volunteer by contacting a CASA program in your community: Sandoval County, Cibola County or Valencia County.
+Or, check out the national CASA website.
 We hope you decide to join our family of volunteers, everyday people, who are committed to improving children’s lives.

 |Cibola CASA||Sandoval CASA|